bahelit/ctrl_plus_revise/README.md

 #### Ollama
 - [Ollama](https://ollama.com/)

 Ollama is a tool for interacting with various Large-Language-Models.
-It is used to interact with the AI models.
+It is used to manage and interact with the AI models.

-Ctrl+Revise will download and install the latest release Ollama with the click of a button.
+Ctrl+Revise can and install the latest release Ollama with the click of a button.

-You can manually download the latest release from the [Ollama.com](https://ollama.com/download) website.
+Ollama can also be manually downloaded from the [Ollama.com](https://ollama.com/download) website.

 ##### Windows
 Windows users can install [Ollama.com](https://ollama.com/download) from the official website.